boandco/rach-wedding/README.md

 View the website at [localhost:5000](http://localhost:5000/).

 ### Deploy
-Run `jade views/index.jade --out public` and then add to the online directory.
+Run `pug views/index.pug --out public` and then push to the main branch.
+Netlify automagically deploys.